bmuschko/cka-crash-course/exercises/02-install-cluster/solution/solution.md

 kube-control-plane   Ready    control-plane,master   80s   v1.23.4
 ```

-Exit the master node by running the `exit` command.
+Exit the control plane node by running the `exit` command.

 ## Joining the Worker Nodes